stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 deployments, there is an opportunity to avoid repeating mistakes.

-The DSYNC record type also provides a cleaner solution for bundling all the new types of notification signaling in an RRset, like:
+The DSYNC record type also provides a cleaner solution for bundling all the new types of notification signaling in one RRset, like:

-    parent.
-IN DSYNC  CDS     1  59   scanner.parent.
+    IN DSYNC  CDS     1  59   scanner.example.net.
-    parent.
-IN DSYNC  CSYNC   1  59   scanner.parent.
+    IN DSYNC  CSYNC   1  59   scanner.example.net.

 For DSYNC records indicating CDS/CDNSKEY/CSYNC notification targets, no special processing needs to be applied by the authoritative nameserver